-We Followers of G>O>D> should pause to ask ourselves what drives the Positive Transhumanists’ passion for extending and augmenting life.
+We Co-Creators in The Growing, Organizing Direction should pause to ask ourselves what drives the Positive Transhumanists’ passion for extending and augmenting life.
 Is it a vision of an achievable better world, or just another example of humans imagining a fantasy-future, a fantasy fueled by our ingrained human fear of death and an obsessive fascination with technology.

-Can Followers of G>O>D> envision a Partnership between humans and technology that does preserve human values?
+Can we Co-creators envision a Partnership between humans and technology that does preserve human values?
 Yes, we can, but our envisioning it doesn’t mean it will happen.
-The Path of G>O>D> can certainly evolve in directions unfavorable to humankind, with or without our efforts.
+The Path of Continuing Creation can certainly evolve in directions unfavorable to humankind, with or without our efforts.
 The future could end up “all machines,” or “all insects,” or maybe “insect-machines.”
-Practitioners of Continuing Creation must try to balance concern for human, for the environment, and for the creative processes of G>O>D; but where to strike that balance is up to each individual.
+Practitioners of Our Way must try to balance concern for human, for the environment, and for the continuing creative processes of the universe; but where to strike that balance is up to each individual.

 Maybe we should reject a future where we are jumping tall buildings and punching out other cyborgs with our weaponized arms.
 Instead, how about a future where humans live in largely self-sufficient villages featuring civic-cooperation, crafts, small businesses and small farms, energy independence, strong families and communities, and local democracy?